Angoori Rasmalai :

 So the first step here is to curdle the milk this is the most important part of the recipe according to my aunty.
 So I explain it with steps for that

 Secondly, use full cream/whole milk to make rasmalai.
-Low fat or fat free will not give good results.
-The rasmalai balls are nothing but milk fat so you need to use full fat milk for making this sweet.
+Low fat or fat-free will not give good results.
+The rasmalai balls are nothing but milk fat so you need to use full-fat milk for making this sweet.

 Third, Don’t curdle the milk as soon as it comes to a boil.
 Add 1/2 cup water and wait for 5-10 minutes till the milk temperature comes down a bit.
 If you curdle the milk when it’s not “super hot”, the resulting chena will be softer.

-Furthermore, to make Chena, milk is first boiled and and then curdled by adding lemon juice or vinegar.
+Furthermore, to make Chena, milk is first boiled and then curdled by adding lemon juice or vinegar.
 After draining the water from the curdled milk, the protein that is left is called the “chena” or “paneer”.

-Next step is to make Rasmalai balls :
+The next step is to make Rasmalai balls :

 When the chena is smooth you should be able to make smooth balls out of it.
 The balls when dipped in sugar syrup double in size so make the balls accordingly.
 I got 17-18 balls from 11/2 lit because I was trying to make small rasmalai balls.
-Usually I get 7-8 balls from 11/2 liter of milk but of course they are bigger in size.
+Usually, I get 7-8 balls from 11/2 litre of milk but of course, they are bigger in size.

 To make rasgulla :

-Chena balls are then dropped in boiling sugar syrup till cooked. while forming paneer balls, make sure you do not have any cracks in it. otherwise, the paneer balls would dissolve in sugar syrup while boiling.
+Chena balls are then dropped in boiling sugar syrup till cooked. while forming paneer balls, make sure you do not have any cracks in them. otherwise, the paneer balls would dissolve in sugar syrup while boiling.